nadinemaqela-jpg/AceEdTutoring/README.md

 * Add a " Book a session now" button
 * Add a price list button
 * get help and register the problem ( most referencing is wrong)
+* favicon must be added to other pages aswell.